What is Linear Perspective in Renaissance Art?

 Machiavelli’s Reputation

-Machiavelli’s reputation has been shaped by various interpretations of his work.
+Various interpretations of his work have shaped Machiavelli’s reputation.
 He is often associated with cunning and unscrupulous political maneuvers.

 Despite his reputation, some scholars argue that he was more of a realist than a cynic.
 They claim Machiavelli’s goal was to show how politics functioned rather than endorse unethical behavior.

 As a former diplomat and bureaucrat, he experienced the complexities of power firsthand.
-His reputation as a “Machiavellian” is similarly complex, encompassing both negative and positive perceptions.
-For insights into the broader context of Machiavelli’s political legacy, read the overview at Aeon.
+His reputation as a “Machiavellian” is similarly complex, encompassing negative and positive perceptions.

 Final Thoughts